 - 1 egg

-- 3 Tablespoons of butter (if you don’t have butter, use oil -I love grape seed.
-Olive oil is too strong.)
+- 3 tbsp butter if you don't have butter, use oil -I love grape seed.
+Olive oil is too strong.

 - Orange Zest (or from the fruit you are using.)

 - Next, add ALL the other ingredients on top except orange juice.
 Mix well.